 Why Does Coffee Have Such A Strong Aromas?

 When they taste it, everyone thinks coffee is bitter, acidic, and fragrant.
 But you can’t put your finger on the specific scent?
-In truth, coffee is grown in various parts of the world, and the manner it is roasted and extracted has an impact on the final flavor.
+In truth, coffee is grown in various parts of the world, and the way it is roasted and extracted impacts the final flavor.

 Memorize Scents with the Le Nez Du Cafe Scents Set of 36